ntampellini/TSCoDe/README.md

 TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule. **The reactive indexes specified are counted starting from zero!** If the molecules are specified without reactive indexes, a pop-up ASE GUI window will guide the user into manually specifying the reactive atoms after running the program.

 Reactive atoms supported are `CHONPS`.
-Reactions can be of three kinds:
+Reactions can be of four kinds:
 - Two molecules, one reactive atom each - "string embed" (*i.e.* SN2 reactions)
-- Two molecules, one reactive atom the first and two reactive atoms the se
+- Two molecules, one with one reactive atom and the other with two reactive atoms - "chelotropic embed" (*i.e.* epoxidations)
+- Two molecules, two reactive atoms each - "cyclical embed" (i.e. Diels-Alder reactions)
--
+- Three moleculs

 ### Keywords